moyano83/Designing-Data-Intensive-Applications/README.md

 }
 ```

-Because RDF doesn’t distinguish between properties and edges but just uses predi‐ cates for both, you can use the
+Because RDF doesn’t distinguish between properties and edges but just uses predicates for both, you can use the
 same syntax for matching properties.

 #### The Foundation: Datalog